valory-xyz/open-autonomy/docs/guides/set_up.md

 - [Kubernetes CLI](https://kubernetes.io/docs/tasks/tools/)
 - [minikube](https://minikube.sigs.k8s.io/docs/)

+!!! note
+    On raspberry-pi currently `Raspberry Pi OS (Legacy, 64-bit, Debian Bullseye)` is tested and supported

 !!! tip
 	Although we will use these tools for demonstration purposes only, you might as well consider other local Kubernetes cluster options like [kind](https://kind.sigs.k8s.io/docs/user/quick-start/), or even additional tools like [Skaffold](https://skaffold.dev/) or [Helm](https://helm.sh/) to help you with your cluster deployments.